 - A diet high in animal protein and low in fruits and vegetables

 Struvite (infection) stones make up about 10% of stones.
 These stones are related to chronic urinary tract infections (UTIs).
 Some bacteria can change the normal urine environment, making the urine less acidic and more basic (alkaline).
 Struvite stones form in alkaline urine.
-These stones are often large, with branches, and grow very fast.
+These stones are often large, branched, and grow very fast.

 People who get chronic UTIs, such as those with long-term tubes in their kidneys or bladder, or those who are not able to properly empty their bladder due to neurologic disorders (paralysis, multiple sclerosis, and spina bifida) are at the highest risk for developing these stones.